A Brief History of Autopsy and The Sleuthkit

 2012: Autopsy 3 is released as an extensible end-to-end digital forensics platform

-Supported by Basis Technology and written in Java rather than Perl, it represents a complete…Read more
+Supported by Basis Technology and written in Java rather than Perl, it…Read more

 2015: Autopsy 4 is released with enhancements that allow for user collaboration

-Autopsy 4 is released with major enhancements that allow investigators to collaborate on…Read more
+Autopsy 4 is released with major enhancements that allow investigators to…Read more

 Autopsy® and The Sleuthkit®